-It can feel difficult to grow your savings without having to constantly cut back on the things you enjoy.
-If you’re struggling to free up cash to save, here are some ways to reduce your spending without feeling like you’re missing out.
+If you’re struggling to free up cash to save, here are some ways to save money without feeling like you’re missing out.

 Get more tips about managing your bills.

 Food shopping is one of the biggest weekly expenses for families in the UK.
 From setting a budget, to planning your meals and storing your food, there's a range of things you can do to cut your spending.